Speaker: James Owalabi

-Worship Band: The Narrow from Olivet Nazarene University
+Worship Band: City on a Hill, from Olivet Nazarene University

 Who: All 9th-12th grade students.
 Come as a youth group or as an individual.
 If interested in coming as a youth group, please contact Adam Conkle at email@example.com